ankschoubey/old-blog/_posts/2022-03-19-method-when-should.md

 Often tests code style is ignored.
 Having different coding styles makes it harder to write quality tests.
 Tests quality is as important as code.
 This post explores a effective template I developed to help write cleaner tests and keep them uniform.

-method/when/should block is perfect companion for TDD, is language agnostic and can be easily used with templating features like IntelliJ's live template.

 # method/when/should blocks

 there are 3 main blocks. each block in nested within parent block.